fengyuanshen/DS542_Final/README.md

 # DS542_Final
-This is the final project repo for DS542 Deep Learning Course.
+This is Fengyuan Shen's final project repo for DS542 Deep Learning Course.